-When operating at speed, the multifunction display normally provides an indication of the compass direction and azimuth the watercraft is traveling.
+When operating at speed, the multifunction display provides an indication of the compass direction and azimuth of the watercraft is traveling by default.

-To select the various functions available through the multifunction display, press the MODE button repeatedly until the desired function is visible:
+- 1. To select the various functions available through the multifunction display, press the MODE button repeatedly until the desired function is visible:

-- LAPTIME
+- LAP TIMER

-- SKI MODE (WAKE PRO)
+- SKI MODE

-- LAP TIME (RXT-X)
+- FUEL ECONOMY MODE

 - FUEL CONSUMPTION

 - VTS MODE

 - DRIVING

 - DISPLAY

 - FAULT CODES

-- KFY MODE - SETTINGS.
+- KEY MODE - SETTINGS.

-Then press the SET button to enter that function.
+2. Then press the SET button to enter that function.

-NOTE: The fault code function is only available when there is an active fault.
+NOTE: The available functions and the order in which they appear depends on the watercraft model.
+The fault code function is only available when there is an active fault.
 The settings function is only available when the engine is shut off.